 Once the male has found a mate, he takes up a position in which he can fertilise the eggs.
 This usually happens outside the female body, just after the eggs have been laid and before the jelly that will surround them has swelled.
 To make sure that the male frog's sperm comes into contact with as many of the eggs as possible, he needs to position his cloaca as close as he can.
 This position is known as amplexus.

 In order for the male frog to be able to keep a firm grip on the female frog so that he doesn't fall off during mating, most frogs have nuptial pads.
 These pads have a rough surface and are often quite heavily pigmented.
 They form on the outer edge of the thumb of a sexually active frog or toad.
-These nuptial pads help prevent the frog from losing his grip during the mating act.

 For more detailed information on Amplexus click here